MTco/pomodoro-sh/README.md

 ###pomodoro.sh

 This script will notify the user when to work and when to rest in intervals as specified at http://en.wikipedia.org/wiki/Pomodoro_Technique.
+It also alters your hosts file to blacklist any distracting sites during work intervals.

 notifications are sent out via terminal-notifier http://rubygems.org/gems/terminal-notifier on OS X or pynotify2 on Linux